- Explore the museum:

 There were lots of ways to entertain each other.
 They talked, joked, played the piano and sang songs.
 Charles also tested out his latest stories on his guests and did imitations of his favourite actors.

 Charles and Catherine also used the drawing room as a place to spend time with their growing family.
 They particularly liked to play games.
-Why don’t you look at our activity sheet and play some of these games with your family!
+Why don’t you click here to look at our activity sheet and play some of these games with your family!